 Air Cleaner– An air cleaner is a device that removes allergens, pollutants and other undesirable particles from air.

 Air Conditioner – An air conditioner is equipment that conditions air by cleaning, cooling,heating, humidifying or dehumidifying it.

 Air Filter – An air filter is a device that removes particulate material from the air stream.

-Air Handler – The air handler of your heating and cooling system is the portion of your air conditioner or heating system that forces air through your home’s ductwork.
+Air Handler – The air handler of your cooling and heating system is the portion of your air conditioner or heating system that forces air through your home’s ductwork.

 ARI – ARI is an acronym that stands for Air Conditioning and Refrigeration Institute, The ARI is a non-profit, voluntary organization composed of heating, air conditioning and refrigeration manufacturers.

 Aspiration – Aspiration is a term means to draw up gas.
 Air is discharged at a high velocity from our outlets creates a vacuum, and the air is then pulled into the and creates a blend of conditioned air.

 Balance Point – The balance point is an outdoor temperature, usually between 30° F and 45° F, at which a heat pump’s output exactly equals the heating needs of the home.
 If it is below the balance point, supplementary electric resistance heat is needed to maintain indoor comfort.

 Brazing – Brazing is a process that is used to bond materials by melting a filler metal between the components being joined.

 Breaker – A breaker is a heat activated electrical device used to open an electrical circuit to protect it from excessive current flow.